Your money-making expert. Financial journalist, TV and radio personality.

 A lot of people are having problems with Universal Credit.
-For many it’s simply not having enough money to live on.
+For many, it’s simply not having enough money to live on.
 For others, it’s not knowing how to negotiate the forms.

 You can apply for an ‘advance payment’ on your Universal Credit if you think you can’t manage while you’re waiting for your first payment.
 Frankly, most people struggle to cope for the minimum of five weeks that you have to wait for that payment, so you’re not alone.
 It can often take even longer than that to come through.

-There are quite a lot of charities around that exist specifically to give financial help to people who are struggling.
+There are quite a lot of charities that exist specifically to give financial help to people who are struggling.

-it’s possible that you could apply for a few different grants.
+It’s possible that you could apply for a few different grants.
 Remember, these grants are essentially free money – you don’t have to give the cash back!

-A better place to go is Fair For You (Im a patron of the charity behind it) which offers fair loans for household goods like washing machines and children’s beds.
+A better place to go is Fair For You (I’m a patron of the charity behind it) which offers fair loans for household goods like washing machines and children’s beds.

 Their rates are decent (about 40%) and they are flexible so you can overpay or even underpay if you need to.